 Today, truck dash cams are used by trucking businesses to improve driver behavior, increase fleet safety, and make driver coaching sessions more efficient and productive.
 Let’s learn about the best features of the modern dash cam as we discuss G-Force, WDR technology, GPS, telematics for your fleet and Motive’s Smart Dashcam.

 What is a dashboard camera?

-Dashboard cameras are also known as dash cams, fleet dash cams or car dash cams.
-These are video cameras attached to a vehicle dashboard, the inside of the windshield, rearview mirror or nearby surface.
+Dashboard cameras are video cameras attached to a vehicle dashboard, the inside of the windshield, rearview mirror or nearby surface.

-There are front and rear dash cams, as well as side mount, interior and exterior cameras.
-Car dash cams can be powered by the vehicle’s electrical system or battery operated.
+There are front and rear mounts, as well as side, interior, and exterior cameras — and they can be powered by the vehicle’s electrical system or battery-operated.

 How dash cams are used in the trucking industry

 Truck related violations and collisions are a major expense for vehicle fleets of any size.
 Video recording of driver behavior can help fleet managers recognize unsafe driving habits, aiding in the development of driver training and increased safety.

 Learn more about how dash cams are used in the trucking industry.